 If there is a ton of text crammed into a page, it’s not appealing to read.
 Look for books with not too many words all crammed together.
-Look for text boxes and blank space on the page.
+Look for text boxes and blank spaces on the page.
 That’s less intimidating and way more exciting to read.

 Pick something your child is interested in.

-Teach features of non-fiction
+Teach text features of nonfiction.

 – Table of Contents